eucrypt/unmarshal-docs/docs/notifications/index.md

 ![Unmarshal Smart Notification.jpeg](https://stoplight.io/api/v1/projects/cHJqOjk4NzE5/images/VeCx5Al40CE)

-The Smart Notification service from Unmarshal is a multi-chain feature that can be integrated on Ethereum, Binance Smart Chain, Polygon, Ziliqa, XDC Network and Celo.
+The Smart Notification service from Unmarshal is a multi-chain feature that can be integrated on Ethereum, BSC, Matic, Celo, Avalanche, Xinfin, Klaytn, Kadena, Velas, Cronos, Fuse, Solana, Fantom, Arbitrum, bsc-testnet, klaytn-testnet and polygon-testnet(mumbai-testnet)

 ### 🔄 Revive User Engagement
 Unmarshal Smart Notification will always allow dApp owners to keep in touch with their users discreetly, providing timely helpful updates and relevant information like wallet transaction updates and trending crypto pairs, wallet balances updates, price changes and so on.
 They also provide a great way of getting users to engage in new promotions or features.